Table of Contents

 - Append signature: If this checkbox is enabled, an additional text box will appear where you can set up a signature that will be appended to any responses to tickets that are sent out from this inbound mailbox.You can use the variable [PUBLIC_NAME] in the signature to include the replying user's public name.

 - Enable Slack integration: If your company uses Slack (the instant messaging platform), you can create a webhook to have the creation of tickets or ticket replies trigger the posting of a message to a specific Slack channel.
 This is done by creating a webhook through Slack and entering that into the Slack webhook URL field that appears once you enable the slack integration checkbox.
 There will also be another checkbox that appears which, if enabled, will allow for the email body to be posted to the Slack channel as well.
 For more information on this, please refer to the Slack webhook documentation.

 Inbound Mailbox Example Build

 We are going to create an inbound mailbox for our incoming support tickets.
 First, we need to navigate to the Inbound Mailboxes page.
 This can be done by clicking "Settings" from the lower left side menu, then under the "Ticketing" header, selecting "Inbound Mailboxes", as seen below.
-From this screen, click "Create" to create a new inbound mailbox.
+From this screen, click "Create Inbound Mailbox" to begin the process.